Search powered by AI

 Facts to Know

-1. About 68 percent of the nation is overweight or obese.
+1. About 68 percent of the nation is living with overweight or obesity.

 2. According to the CDC, there has been a dramatic increase in obesity in the United States over the past 20 years.
 In 2009, only the District of Columbia and Colorado had a prevalence of obesity less than 20 percent.